 About Buying Diapers on Amazon

-Amazon has strong pricing on Pampers diapers.
+Amazon has strong pricing on Pampers diapers and Huggies diapers.
 The prices included in this comparison account for the automatic 15% savings you get as an Amazon Mom member.
 Amazon Mom is a free program that provides discounts, free shipping and other benefits.

 You can save even more if you opt for Subscribe & Save through Amazon; when you select this option at purchase you receive an additional 15% off and authorize Amazon to send you future shipments at a specified interval, like every 2 or 3 months.